barbazul/1kfa/mod_guide_gm.md

 ### Monsters can be fought

-For every monster the characters interact with, spend 1 point from the *Bad Bank*.
+For every monster the characters interact with, spend 1 point from the *Challenge Bank*.

 Monsters have 1-20 stamina points and 1-3 wound squares

- * Spend 1 Bad Bank point if 11-15 stamina
+ * Spend 1 Challenge Bank point if 11-15 stamina
- * Spend 2 Bad Bank points if 16-20 stamina
+ * Spend 2 Challenge Bank points if 16-20 stamina
- * Spend 1 Bad Bank point for every wound square
+ * Spend 1 Challenge Bank point for every wound square

 Monsters have special attacks

 Monsters have one or two *special moves*.

  * The special attacks should be telegraphed somehow
- * 1 Bad Bank point per special attack
+ * 1 Challenge Bank point per special attack

 ### Making monsters